-Repeated LSD Microdosing LSD Microdosing for depression Microdosing for brain pathologies Spotlight on Our Microdosing Research Programme

-First evidence for the analgesic properties of LSD microdosing Another measure collected throughout the dosing days as part of our dose-finding microdosing study was that of pain tolerance.
+Repeated LSD Microdosing LSD Microdosing for depression Microdosing for brain pathologies Spotlight on Our Microdosing Research Programme First evidence for the analgesic properties of LSD microdosing Another measure collected throughout the dosing days as part of our dose-finding microdosing study was that of pain tolerance.
 The study consistently indicated that a $20\mu g$ dose of LSD significantly reduced pain perception, as compared to the placebo.

-"The present data suggests low doses of LSD could constitute a useful pain management treatment option that is not only effective in patients but is also devoid of the problematic consequences associated with current mainstay drugs, such as opioids.
+"Our present data suggests low doses of LSD could constitute a useful pain management treatment option that is not only effective in patients but is also devoid of the problematic consequences associated with current mainstay drugs, such as opioids.
 Over 16 million people worldwide are currently suffering from Opioid Use Disorder and many more will become hooked as a result of oversubscription of pain medication.
-I am encouraged by these results as I have long believed that LSD may not only change the sensations of pain but also our subjective relationship with it.
+I am hopeful that our results so far indicate what I have long believed, that LSD may not only be able to change our sensations of pain but also our subjective relationship with it.
 We must continue to explore this with the aim of providing safer, non-addictive alternatives to pain management, and to bring people in pain a step closer to living happier, healthier and fully expressed lives." - Amanda Feilding